Best Ways to Keep Your Car in Good Shape

 The truth is that washing a car is key to maintaining a car’s health.
 Washing removes dirt, grime, bugs, and debris that can cause the body of the car to rust.
 Not only can this spread to the rest of a car, but rust on the body greatly reduces a car’s resale value.

 After washing a car with soap and water, applying wax or a paint sealant can extend the life of a car’s finish.
-Auto Geek has an excellent article about how to wax a car by hand or machine, which also includes video demonstrations.
+Auto Geek has an excellent article about how to wax a car by hand or machine, which also includes video demonstrations and a title loan calculator.

 3. Drive Defensively